19hours/sg-statutes/Acts/Boundaries and Survey Maps Act.md

 (c) a building or a structure erected on land;

-(d) any parcel of airspace or any subterranean space held apart from the surface of the earth; and
+(d) any parcel of airspace or any subterranean space whether or not held apart from the surface of the earth; and

 (e) any estate or interest in land;